-Marty Knight has been a volunteer with the American Red Cross for the over 10 years.
+Marty Knight has been a volunteer with the American Red Cross for the more than 10 years.
 However, his experience with the Red Cross goes back to the early 1970s while serving in the United States Navy.

 Years later, while onboard USS Kitty Hawk, Marty crossed path with the American Red Cross, “In July of 1979, I was in Pattaya Beach, Thailand when I got the Red Cross message that my son was born in the city of San Diego” says Marty.
 Even though, he didn’t get to meet his son until February of 1980, Marty was very grateful to the Red Cross for letting him know that both, his wife and son were doing well.